Protesters Want All Philadelphia Police Officers Connected To Alleged Racist Social Media Posts To Be Removed From Streets

-The Rally for Justice coalition held a protest on Thursday that started at City hall, calling for more action to be taken in the scandal connected to a number of police officers.
+The Rally for Justice coalition held a protest on Thursday that began at City Hall, calling for more action to be taken in the scandal connected to a number of police officers.

 The group is comprised of civic leaders NAACP members the black clergy and other activists.